Download the Somerset County Council Bus Services and Route Map (16/17 routes not yet available).

 The following operators will continue to give unlimited access to all of their services within Somerset and cross border routes as above.

-Berry's Coaches, Damory Coaches, Faresaver, First Wessex, First Somerset & Avon, Frome Minibuses, Hatch Green Coaches, Libra Travel, Nippy Bus Ltd, Ridlers Coaches Ltd, Smiths Coaches, South West Coaches, Stagecoach South West and The Buses of Somerset.
+Bakers Dolphin, Berry's Coaches, Damory Coaches, First Wessex, First Somerset & Avon, Frome Minibuses, Hatch Green Coaches, Libra Travel, Nippy Bus Ltd, Ridlers Coaches Ltd, Smiths Coaches, South West Coaches, Stagecoach South West and The Buses of Somerset.

 Slinky will only accept these tickets for free travel before 09:00 and after 16:00 on college days only (Tickets will not be accepted outside of these times).
 Berry’s Superfast and National Express services cannot be used with this ticket.

-Chandlers will only accept the pass for free travel anytime on College Days Only (passes will not be accepted for travel by this operator outside of these days).
+Chandlers and Faresaver will only accept the pass for free travel anytime on College Days Only (passes will not be accepted for travel by this operator outside of these days).

 If you are not sure contact the Admissions Office at Strode College on 01458 844591.